You can explore a thousand years of history in one visit to Notre Dame — reaching back to medieval and Gothic times.

-But this Gothic masterpiece survived all that, and more, and today it is one of the most famous Roman Catholic cathedrals, able to hold a congregation of six thousand people.
-Notre Dame Paris is located in the center of the city on the Ile de la Cité, near the Hotel-Dieu, the Préfecture de Police (police headquarters), the Palais de Justice and Sainte Chapelle, the second most famous church in Paris.
+But this Gothic masterpiece survived all that – and more – and today it is one of the most famous Roman Catholic cathedrals, able to hold a congregation of six thousand people.
+Notre Dame Paris is located in the center of the city on the Île de la Cité, near the Hotel-Dieu, the Préfecture de Police (police headquarters), the Palais de Justice and La Sainte Chapelle, the second most famous church in Paris.

 Get an Insider's peek into the historic Cathedral – and the island it sits on – in this small-group walking tour.

 You visit the interior of the church and climb the 387 steps to the bell towers for a gargoyle's view of Paris.

 The tour begins in the middle of the Seine River on Île de la Cité, where you'll learn the history of Paris kings and revolutionaries, and you'll discover the real reason Victor Hugo chose the Notre Dame Cathedral as the setting for The Hunchback of Notre Dame.
 The walking tour is limited to 25 people.

 It's spine-tingling to attend a concert at Notre Dame.
 You're surrounded by almost a thousand years of history, with light streaming in through majestic Gothic stained glass windows.

 We've found an easy way to buy tickets online, safely and securely.

 There's really nothing to compare to it, but the only way to guarantee a seat is to order online in advance, otherwise, they're on a first-come first-serve basis.

 Entrance to the cathedral's bell towers is included as part of the Paris Pass.
 Mind you, you still have to climb those 387 stairs!